tuananh/hyper-mcp/README.md

 - Build `hyper-mcp` plugins in any language you want, as long as they can compile to WebAssembly.
 - Package using Dockerfile & publish `hyper-mcp` plugins to any OCI registry.
-- Use it with any MCP-compatible application, e.g., Claude Desktop.
+- Use it with any MCP-compatible application, e.g., Claude Desktop, Cursor IDE.

 ## Design Decisions